Treatment comparison

 Which is right for you?

-Forma and Fractora are both InMode radiofrequency technologies, but they work in fundamentally different ways and are suited to very different concerns and expectations.
 Forma is a non-invasive treatment.
-The handpiece sits on the surface of the skin and delivers controlled RF energy externally, warming the tissue to stimulate collagen over a course of comfortable, no-downtime sessions.
-It is the right choice for adults who want gradual, maintenance-style firming for mild laxity and fine lines, and who want to build something steady into their routine without any recovery period.
+The handpiece sits on the surface and warms the tissue externally to stimulate gradual collagen production over a course of comfortable sessions.
+There is no recovery period.
 Fractora is a fractional RF microneedling treatment.
-A matrix of 600-micron pins penetrates the skin and delivers radiofrequency energy directly into the dermis, creating two simultaneous effects in a single pulse: fractional ablation that resurfaces texture, scarring and pigmentation at the surface, and a sub-necrotic thermal zone that drives collagen and elastin remodelling at depth.
+A matrix of 600-micron pins penetrates the skin and delivers radiofrequency energy directly into the dermis, creating two simultaneous effects in a single pulse: fractional ablation that resurfaces texture, scarring and pigmentation at the surface, and a sub-necrotic thermal zone that drives collagen and elastin remodelling at depths Forma cannot reach.
 Clinical study data shows 65% average improvement in skin texture and wrinkles at six months post-treatment.
-The trade-off is a recovery period of 2 to 5 days.
-If your concern is mild, if you value comfort and continuity over significant change, or if you are building on good skin rather than correcting a specific problem, Forma is likely the better starting point.
-If you have a concern that warrants real resurfacing, such as acne scarring, notable texture changes, larger pores or meaningful laxity, Fractora will typically deliver results that Forma cannot.
-Your clinician will assess which is appropriate at consultation, and the two can also be combined at certain points in a treatment plan.

 Finding the right fit